 • Submit quarterly tax statements

 Depending on the size of your business, you may be required to remit payroll taxes directly after withholding them.
+With a little planning, you can avoid penalties for non-payment of payroll taxes.

-Non-Payment of Personal vs. Payroll Taxes
+Non-Payment of Personal Tax vs. Back Payroll Taxes

 If you don’t pay your personal income tax, you can be charged with tax evasion, failure to file, and failure to pay.
 You wind up paying penalties and interest based on your tax debt balance.